kenit/stock_terminal/README.md

 ## Todo
-1. Allow to add currency
+-[ ] Allow to add currency
-2. Change width of Kline chart when size of terminal is changed
+-[X] Change width of Kline chart when size of terminal is changed

+All ideas are welcome, please provide it in issue.

 ## Known issue
 1. User will encounter error if switch bewteeen currency to fastly.